 - Fort Gordon, Georgia in July 1967 (testing)

 - Eglin AFB, Florida from June to September 1968 (testing)

 - The Southeastern part of Kompong Cham Province and Dar and Prek Clong plantations, Cambodia in June 1969

 - Poole’s Island, Aberdeen Proving Ground, Maryland in July 1969 (testing)

 - Gulfport, Mississippi 1968 to 1970 (Agent Orange storage area)

 - Johnston Island from April 1972 to September 1977 (Agent Orange storage area)

 It has also been alleged that Agent Orange was present in the Panama Canal Zone from the 60s to the early 70s and in Guam from the mid 50s through the 60s.
 While the DOD has confirmed that Agent Orange was sprayed in the areas listed in the section above, the VA does not automatically grant service connection for exposure to Agent Orange in these areas.
 If you served in one of the areas above, you still need to prove that you were actually exposed to Agent Orange in one way or another.

 Contact the VA Benefit Attorneys Today if You Have Been Exposed to Agent Orange

-The veterans benefits attorneys at the Berry Law Firm have helped many veterans who served outside of Vietnam receive benefits for exposure to Agent Orange.
-If you served in an area other than Vietnam and you were exposed to Agent Orange, please contact the Berry Law Firm at (888) 883-2483.
+The veterans benefits attorneys at the Berry Law have helped many veterans who served outside of Vietnam receive benefits for exposure to Agent Orange.
+If you served in an area other than Vietnam and you were exposed to Agent Orange, please contact the Berry Law at (888) 883-2483.
 We can help you develop your veterans benefits claims for service connection and veterans benefits compensation.